tomwadley/paroxysm/Readme.md

-# vibrate_experiment
+# Vibrate experiment

-Adjusts the vibration of your Lovense Vibrator with the momentum of the stock market.
+Experimental modes for your Lovense vibrator

+Modes:

+ - `market` - control your vibrator according to stock market momentum
+ - `morse` - read, via morse code vibrations, the [Interior Scroll by Carolee Schneemann](http://emuseum.cornell.edu/view/objects/asitem/items$0040:43716)

 ## Requirements

 - A [Lovense](https://www.lovense.com/) device that uses Bluetooth LE (e.g. the Lush but not the Max or Nora)
-- An api-key for [Alpha Vantage](https://www.alphavantage.co/) (it's free)
 - A working BlueZ stack with the `gatttool` command available on your path
+- A (free) api-key from [Alpha Vantage](https://www.alphavantage.co/) *(required for `market` only)*

 ## Running